Why study linguistics?

 Our classes develop valuable skills that are applicable to many jobs, including problem-solving skills, attention to detail, argumentation, and clarity of expression.
 Some jobs that more specifically use linguistics skills are the following:

-- Work in the computer industry
+- Work in tech

 - Work in education